global-synchronizer-foundation/cips/cip-XXXX-Governance/add-lecca-sv.md

 ## Abstract
 - Add LECCA Ventures as a Tier-3 (Weight 1) Super Validator.
-- Purpose: activate Korea-based banks and securities firms via local onboarding, KR-language operations, regulatory guidance, and validator hosting.
+- Activate Korea-based banks and securities firms via local onboarding, KR-language operations, regulatory guidance, and validator hosting.
-- Service commitment: Validator-as-a-Service for Korean institutions within 6 months, and publish Korean-language blueprints/runbooks.
+- Stand up Validator-as-a-Service for Korean institutions within 6 months, and publish Korean-language blueprints/runbooks.
 - Onboarding targets: ≥1 KR institutional validator activated on mainnet by 2025-12-31; ≥2 in total by 2026-06-30; monthly progress notes.
 Note: any increase beyond Weight 1 will be proposed via a separate Adjust Weight CIP.